-- Where possible, valuers may also look to visit the property but carry out an ‘external only’ assessment.
+- Where possible, valuers may look to visit the property but carry out an ‘external only’ assessment.
 The valuer will still carry out a safety assessment with the customer beforehand to ensure requirements are met and explain the process to ensure the customer is comfortable to proceed.

-- Where the valuer lacks sufficient information for a desktop valuation but believes photos of the property may help, they’ll request them from the applicant/vendor.
+- Where the valuer lacks sufficient information for a valuation but believes photos of the property may help, they’ll request them from the applicant/vendor.
 The photos can be sent via a web based tool using a secure upload and full support will be provided by telephone and email to talk them through the process.

 - Where a desktop or external assessment of the property isn’t suitable, the valuation will be moved to a physical internal inspection and you’ll be notified of an updated booking date accordingly (subject to a successful risk and safety assessment).